marketlytics/calabash-android-demo/README.md

 If you just want to play around with your view and query / check different elements, the console comes in very handy.
 From within your
 Android project you can run `calabash-android console ./bin/CalabashTest.apk` to start the console.
 Use the start_test_server_in_background command to launch your app in the running emulator.
 And then you can use the Ruby API functions here.
 Use `query("button")` to get started.
+Check out [this tutorial](http://blog.lesspainful.com/2012/12/18/Android-Query/) on the query function.